TarikVUT/Monitoring-Linux-terminal/README.md

 -----------------------------------

-## 3. Collecting User Input Using auditd and Sending Logs Directly via Audit
- <a name="audit-auditg"></a>
-This approach uses auditd to collect input and directly sends logs to the remote server.

-**Steps:**
-**TODO**
-### 1. Configure auditd on the client to track user input.
-### 2. Configure auditd on the server to receive logs from the client.

-## 4. Using a Script to Collect History Data and Send it to a Remote Server via rsync
+## 3. Using a Script to Collect History Data and Send it to a Remote Server via rsync
  <a name="code-rsync"></a>
 This method collects terminal history using shell scripts and transfers logs using rsync.